Oceanswave/lorgnette/README.md

 ﻿# lorgnette

-Allows a user to run PluralSight as a Kiosk.
+Allows a user to display PluralSight videos as a Kiosk.

 Logs in as a PluralSight subscriber and continuously plays random PluralSight videos until the process is stopped.